mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 Absolute quantities are always **scalar**: they are ratio-scale magnitudes anchored at a physically meaningful true zero, and the concept of direction — which would require an orientation relative to a reference frame, not just a reference zero — has no place in the model.
-Vector quantities have no natural zero-anchor in the absolute sense; they are displacements from a reference and therefore always fall in the **delta** category.
+Vector quantities live in a vector space: they have a mathematical zero (the zero vector, representing no displacement), but not a ratio-scale physical anchor; they represent displacements from a reference and therefore always fall in the **delta** category.
 Points carry a concrete origin and may be scalar or vector depending on the space they inhabit.